Shammy01011101/S-Drive/README.md

 # S-Drive by Shammy
-S-Drive hosts my collection of useful tools required in the tech support industry.
+S-Drive hosts my collection of useful tools required in the tech industry.
+These tools have proven useful in both remote and onsite work.
+To create an S-Drive, download and run the 'Update S-Drive' script and point it to a USB drive.
+NOTE: Everything on the USB drive will be erased.
+Alternatively, you can just download any tool that you require from above as needed.

 ## Useful online tools
 * Password Pusher - https://eu.pwpush.com/